Eka soup

 Eka soup, also known as ekuku, is a delicacy of three tribes in the Eastern region of Nigeria.
 It is prepared from mashed palm kernel, roasted groundnut and benne seeds.
 Eka soup is commonly eaten with starchy foods such as fufu.
+Eka Soup (Beniseed soup) is a popular dish among the Idomas of Benue State, the Ogojas in Cross River and the Ibirams of Kogi state.